sethdmoore/digo/README.md

 A pluggable bot for your Discord server, written in Golang.

 ## Features
-* a bot that runs arbitrary
+* a bot that runs plugins
 * exposes a simple API for long-running services and daemons.
 * cross platform (should run on Windows, haven't tried it, though)